 Everything is now complete.
 Before running the PvD Inventory, follow your standard procedure for sealing the image.
 This process is unique to every environment.
 For my lab, I have no antivirus software and I am not using WSUS so I have no registry keys to clear out.
 Manually run the PvD Inventory.
 Click Start, All Programs, Citrix, Update personal vDisk as shown in Figure 53.

 The PvD inventory starts.
 Leave Shut down the system when update is complete selected as shown in Figure 54.

-After the inventory completes, the VM is shutdown.
+After the inventory completes, the VM is shut down.
 Make a copy of the VM and create a template of the copy.
 That way the original VM is still available just in case.
-When making the template, make sure the template is stored on a storage location that is available when running the XenDesktop Setup Wizard.
-Change the template to boot from network only.
+When making the template, make sure the template is stored in a storage location that is available when running the XenDesktop Setup Wizard.
+Change the template to boot from the network only.

 Since the C drive was detached, that leaves the Write Cache and PvD storage locations.
 If you do not, an error “<host resource> has no available templates defined that are fully accessible by all hosts” is displayed during the XenDesktop Setup Wizard.
 In the PVS console, click on the vDisk Pool node, right-click the vDisk and select Properties as shown in Figure 55.

 Change the Access mode to Standard image and Cache type to Cache on device hard drive as shown in Figure 56.